 Precautions While Using acetaminophen, caffeine, and dihydrocodeine

-It is very important that your doctor check your progress while you are using acetaminophen, caffeine, and dihydrocodeine.
+It is very important that your doctor check your progress while you are using acetaminophen, caffeine, and dihydrocodeine, especially within the first 24 to 72 hours of treatment.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to take it.

-Do not use acetaminophen, caffeine, and dihydrocodeine if you are using or have used an MAO inhibitor (MAOI) such as Eldepryl®, Marplan®, Nardil®, or Parnate® within the past 14 days.
+Do not use acetaminophen, caffeine, and dihydrocodeine if you are using or have used an MAO inhibitor (MAOI) such as isocarboxazid [Marplan®], linezolid [Zyvox®], phenelzine [Nardil®], selegiline [Eldepryl®], tranylcypromine [Parnate®]) within the past 14 days.

-acetaminophen, caffeine, and dihydrocodeine will add to the effects of alcohol and other central nervous system (CNS) depressants.
-CNS depressants are medicines that slow down the nervous system, which may cause drowsiness or make you less alert.
-Some examples of CNS depressants are antihistamines or medicine for hay fever, allergies, or colds, sedatives, tranquilizers, or sleeping medicine, prescription pain medicine or narcotics, barbiturates or seizures medicines, muscle relaxants, or anesthetics (numbing medicines), including some dental anesthetics.
-This effect may last for a few days after you stop taking acetaminophen, caffeine, and dihydrocodeine.
+acetaminophen, caffeine, and dihydrocodeine will add to the effects of alcohol and other central nervous system (CNS) depressants (medicines that can make you drowsy or less alert).
+Some examples of CNS depressants are antihistamines or medicine for hay fever, allergies, or colds, sedatives, tranquilizers, or sleeping medicine, prescription pain medicine or narcotics, medicine for attention deficit and hyperactivity disorder, medicine for seizures or barbiturates, muscle relaxants, or anesthetics (numbing medicines), including some dental anesthetics.
+Also, there may be a greater risk of liver damage if you drink 3 or more alcoholic beverages while you are taking acetaminophen.
+Do not drink alcoholic beverages.
 Check with your doctor before taking any of these medicines while you are using acetaminophen, caffeine, and dihydrocodeine.

 acetaminophen, caffeine, and dihydrocodeine may be habit-forming.
 If you feel that the medicine is not working as well, do not use more than your prescribed dose.
 Call your doctor for instructions.